 Capital preservation investors generally have a limited amount of time to recuperate their losses from a market dip or recession.
 They choose to give up potential returns in exchange for the security of their current savings.
 Since many retirees don’t want to outlive their retirement savings, they choose investments that are risk-averse.

-Key Considerations of Capital Preservation
+Capital Preservation Investments

 When selecting assets for a capital preservation portfolio, it’s most important to conform to the investor’s time horizon.
 Generally, investors who choose capital preservation prefer to focus on market volatility, which is the amount a security or asset fluctuates in value.